What’s Stopping You Getting Help?

 If you are moderately to severely affected by depression, and especially if you feel you are at risk of harming yourself in any way, then the most important first step is to talk to someone who is best placed to help you – a doctor or counsellor.

-If you are concerned that you might worry or overburden people print off or show them the ‘Worried about someone?’ page which advises about how best to support someone with depression.
+If you are concerned that you might worry or overburden people, print off or show them the ‘Worried About Someone?’ page on this site, which offers advice on how best to support someone with depression.
 It can also give you a realistic idea of what kinds of help you can expect from non-professionals.

 Friends and other students can do a lot to help you resist depression.
 They often know and understand you best.
 But some people worry about over-burdening their friends or housemates and use this as an excuse not to confide in them.